bitelchux/SuperDragonRescue/README.md

 ```
 gulp watch
 ```
-Open up [localhost:3000](localhost:3000) in your favourite browser and you're all set!
+Then open up [localhost:3000](http://localhost:3000) in your favourite browser and you're all set!